-Dr. Peng Wang, a recipient of the International Postdoctoral Exchange Fellowship Program from China Scholarship Council, was a visiting scholar from Shandong University of Technology from November 2018 t0 November 2020.
-Peng was born in Linyi, Shandong province, China.
+Dr. Peng Wang, a recipient of the International Postdoctoral Exchange Fellowship Program from China Scholarship Council, was a visiting scholar from Shandong University of Technology from November 2018 to November 2020.
 He received his BS from Shandong University of Science and Technology in 2010 and his PhD in Materials Science from Harbin Institute of Technology in 2016.
-His hobbies include playing badminton, table tennis, and swimming.

-Bonnie Vannatter is a senior of MSE at Georgia Tech.
-She was born and raised in Austin, Texas, living there until she graduated in 2016.
+Bonnie Vannatter graduated with her BS in MSE in 2020 from Georgia Tech.
 As her first attempt in research, Bonnie joined the Qin lab from the spring 2017 to 2019 for understanding the adsorption of ligands on the surface of Ag nanocubes by SERS.
 Bonnie will start her new job at Boeing in Seattle in the summer of 2020.
-Bonnie’s hobbies and interests include reading, camping, and going on hikes.

 Luo Zhang was a visiting PhD student from Ocean University of China.
-Luo was born in Jining, Shandong province, China.
 He received his B.S. degree in Materials Science and Engineering from Southwest Jiaotong University in 2013.
-He is pursuing for his Ph.D. degree in Marine Materials Science and Engineering at Ocean University of China.
-He loves swimming and watching soccer matches.

-Yiren Wu was born and raised in Taizhou, Zhejiang province, China.
-She received her Bachelor of Engineering in Polymer Science and Engineering from Zhejiang University in June 2014.
-Yiren joined the Qin Lab in October 2014 and received her PhD degree in May 2019.
-She is currently making a transition to her engineering position at Intel.
-Yiren was the recipient of GT-MSE Topping Grant of 2018.
-Yiren loves reading, music, swimming, and calligraphy.
+Yiren Wu received her Bachelor of Engineering in Polymer Science and Engineering from Zhejiang University in 2014 and she received her PhD degree in 2019.
+She is currently working at Intel.

 Zhiwei (Ryan) Zhang, a visiting PhD student from Xiamen University, spent two years in the Qin Lab.
-Ryan was born in Chuzhou, Anhui province, China.
-After receiving his B.S. degree in Micro-electronics from Xiamen University in 2009, Ryan has been working with Professor Zhengyun Wu on his PhD in Micro-electronics and Solid Physics at Xiamen University.
-He loves singing a song, playing basketball, and watching 3D movies.
+Ryan received his B.S. degree in Micro-electronics from Xiamen University in 2009 and his PhD in Micro-electronics and Solid Physics at Xiamen University in 2019.

 Jun Ki Kim graduated with his master degree in December 2017.
 He took Dr. Qin's MSE 4330 class in 2014 and after that he was recruited to the Qin Lab for research for almost three years.
 Junki had been working on the bimetallic nanocrystals (Ag@Au nanocubes) and their transformation into nanoboxes with holes at corners.
-Junki was borned and raised in South Korea but he earned his high school dipoloma in Seattle, Washington.
-Junki likes sports of various kinds.
+He is currently Research Engineer at KSOE in South Korea.

 Xiaojun Sun became the first PhD from the Qin Lab in December 2017.
 His PhD thesis entitled "bimetallic nanocrystals for applications in plamonics and catalysis".
 He is currently employed at KLA Tencor in the bay area.
-Xiaojun was born and raised in Shanghai.
-After receiving his BS in Materials Science and Engineering from Shanghai Jiaotong University (SJTU) in May, 2013.
-His interests and hobbies include calligraphy, swimming, basketball and hiking.
+Xiaojun received his BS in Materials Science and Engineering from Shanghai Jiaotong University (SJTU) in May, 2013.

 Dr. Yun Zhang, the recipient of the International Postdoctoral Exchange Fellowship Program from China Scholarship Council, spent two years in the Qin Lab (2016-2017).
 Her research focuses on nanotechnology for environmental application.
-Yun was born in Xuyi, Jiangsu Province, China.
-She received her BS and PhD in Environmental Chemistry from Lanzhou University.
-She loves Chinese traditional medicine and philosophy.
+Yun received her BS and PhD in Environmental Chemistry from Lanzhou University.
+She is currently an Associate Professor at Lan Zhou University.

 Dr. Sarah Winget is Associate Professor of Chemistry at Agnes Scott College.
-Sarah is joining the Qin Lab group meetings with her contribution to our research projects.
+Sarah joined the Qin Lab group meetings with her contribution to our research projects in 2013-2015.
 Sarah received her BSc in Chemistry from the University of Newcastle Upon Tyne (U.K.) and a DPhil in Physical Chemistry with Dr Colin Bain from the University of Oxford (U.K.).
-She also loves to cycle and to run!

 Chia-Wei Wang spent one year (2015-2016) as a visiting student in the Qin Lab from National Taiwan University.
 Chia-wei has demonstrated a unique apporach to unravel the etching pathway of twinned nanocubes by using the glucoxidase system.
 Chia-Wei received his bachelor degree in Chemistry from National Taiwan University.